RealBirdMan91/Prisma/prisma.md

 - onDelete: Restrict Prevents the deletion if any referencing records exist.

 - onUpdate: Restrict Prevents the identifier of a referenced record from being changed.

+### SetNull

+- onDelete: SetNull The scalar field of the referencing object will be set to NULL.

+- onUpdate: SetNull When updating the identifier of a referenced object, the scalar fields of the referencing objects will be set to NULL.

+---

+## Prisma Client in detail